KarchinLab/HotMAPS_2016/README.md

 $ mysql [options] < mupit_modbase.sql
 ```

-This will create a database named `mupit_modbase`.
+This will create a database named `mupit_modbase`, where `[options]` is the necessary MySQL parameters to login.
 Additionally, download the mutation annotations for the CRAVAT reference transcript [here](http://karchinlab.org/data/HotMAPS/mupit_annotations.tar.gz), and then place in a sub-directory called "data".

 ### Running 3D HotMAPS

 First, the input files need to be generated.
 The initial input information
-is retrieved from the Mupit MySQL database.
+is retrieved from the MuPIT MySQL database.
 To prepare the input files
 simply invoke the following make command.

 ```bash